vmanoharan/cs400-X-Team-12/x_team_style_guide.md

 <brief statement describing your team's naming conventions>
 ### Examples
-* interfaces
-  Captalize each word within the name no spaces
+* interfaces: Captalize each word within the name no spaces (ex.
+SearchTreeADT)

-* classes
-  Captalize each word within the name no spaces
+* classes: Captalize each word within the name no spaces (ex.
+BalancedSearchTree)

-* exception types
-  Captalize each word within the name no spaces
+* exception types: Captalize each word within the name no spaces (ex.
+IllegalArgumentException)

-* fields
-  No underscores, first word lowercase, the rest capitalize the first letter with descriptive word choice
+* fields: No underscores, first word lowercase, the rest capitalize the first letter with descriptive word choice (ex. numNodes)

-* methods
-  Camel and underscore basis
+* methods: camelCase and underscore basis (ex. isEmpty)

-* parameters
-  camel case with descriptive word choices
+* parameters: camelCase with descriptive word choices
 * local variables
   camel case
 * instance constants